Engine Boss, Single Resource

 ENGB Incident Position Description

-The Engine Boss leads a single fire engine and attached personnel and is responsible for their safety on wildland and prescribed fire incidents.
-The ENGB supervises assigned engine and personnel and reports to a Strike Team/Task Force Leader or other assigned supervisor.
+The Engine Boss (ENGB) leads a single fire engine and attached personnel and is responsible for the crew's safety on wildland and prescribed fire incidents.
+The ENGB supervises assigned engine and personnel and reports to a Strike Team Leader Engine (STEN), Task Force Leader (TFLD), Incident Commander (IC), or other assigned supervisor.
 The ENGB works in the Operations functional area.

 Prepare and Mobilize